 Building a two-way relationship with your email list is vital.
 Encourage subscribers to hit reply, book a call, or take a survey.
 Use A/B testing to send multiple versions of emails and learn how various subsets of your subscribers may respond to different approaches.

 Step 8: Find and use the right tools to your advantage

-The best marketing automation tools include professionally designed email templates and easy-to-use template editors so you can quickly create polished and personalized messages to attract new prospects while keeping your current clients engaged.
-With the right software, you can stay in close contact with your audience, manage your sender reputation and opt-ins, monitor and optimize engagement, capture leads, and follow up with them in your customer relationship management (CRM) software.
+The best marketing automation tools include professionally designed email templates and easy-to-use template editors so you can quickly create polished and personalised messages to attract new prospects while keeping your current clients engaged.
+With the right software, you can stay in close contact with your audience, manage your sender reputation and opt-ins, monitor and optimise engagement, capture leads, and follow up with them in your customer relationship management (CRM) software.